LoZack19/answers/README.md

 # Anwers
-Answers is a python program which provides answers to the chemistry quiz provided in this repository in time-efficient and non too revealing way.
+Answers is a python program which provides answers to the chemistry quiz present in this repository in a time-efficient and non too revealing way.
 I think we all can agree that if I want the answer to question n°1, this doen't necessarely mean that I want to read what the answer to the next question is.

 Feel free to download this program if you ever have the same need.